mre/endler.dev/content/2023/cursed-rust/index.md

 ## Solution 10: "Blazing Fast"

-All of our shiny new cores are going unused.
-Why did we pay a premium for them if we aren't using them?
-Wasn't fearless concurrency the promise of Rust?
+Why did we pay a premium for all those CPU cores if we aren't actually using them?
+Wasn't fearless concurrency one of Rust's promises?
+Let's put those cores to good use!
-Let's fix that at once!

 ```rust
 use std::sync::{Arc, Mutex};